Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Conclusion

 Furthermore, the theory shows how the shape of the primary pressure profile is determined by both $\Wor$ and $\gamma$.
 Interestingly, the combined foundation model \cite{CV20}, unique to nearly-incompressible 2D layers considered herein and distinct from the deformation model for 3D axisymmetric geometries \cite{ZR24} and 3D channels \cite{HPFC25}, shows the existence of values of the Womersley number for which the primary pressure exhibits large axial oscillations, followed by a cutoff.
 Similarly, but for different values of the Womersley number, our theory predicts augmentation of the secondary (streaming) pressure's magnitude; recall the discussion of Fig.~\ref{fig:theoretical time-averaged-flux}(a) at the end of Sec.~\ref{sec:2D}.
 These resonance-like behaviors are absent in 3D channels \cite{HPFC25}, or in 3D axisymmetric geometries \cite{ZR24}, and are a unique feature of the combined foundation model, specific to nearly incompressible 2D layers.
-These results may be useful for optimizing and designing compliant microfluidic systems, in which electro-osmotic mechanisms have previously been shown to yield similar results \cite{C06,SDDC22}.

-Despite the idealized nature of a 2D configuration, we expect it to be relevant to compliant microfluidic systems in which elastomeric microchannels are long and very wide, with one confined, nearly incompressible wall, for which a plane‑strain (i.e., 2D) description provides an accurate leading‑order model.
-In such systems, vertical confinement of the layer and the lack of significant out-of-plane strains lead to substantial axial displacements that require a mathematical description, beyond the Winkler-like mechanism previously used for 3D and axisymmetric geometries.
-In this sense, the 2D problem analyzed herein serves as a canonical model that further elucidates the physics of elastoinertial rectification beyond previous work.
+Importantly, in microfluidic systems, vertical confinement of the layer and the lack of significant out-of-plane strains lead to substantial axial displacements that require a mathematical description, beyond the Winkler-like mechanism previously used for 3D Cartesian and 3D axisymmetric geometries.
+Therefore, the 2D problem analyzed herein serves as a canonical model that further elucidates the physics of elastoinertial rectification beyond previous work.
+Our results may be useful for optimizing and designing compliant microfluidic systems, in which electro-osmotic mechanisms have previously been shown to yield similar resonance-like effects \cite{C06,SDDC22}.

 In future work, it would be of interest to extend the present analysis to non-Newtonian fluids---specifically, inelastic shear-thinning \cite{PN22} or viscoelastic \cite{Asghari2020} fluids relevant to oscillatory microfluidic flows \cite{DDS20,Muduetal24}.
 It may also be of interest to consider secondary flows in closed conduits with elastic boundaries that confine \emph{compressible} fluids \cite{O25}.
 Another interesting problem is elastoinertial rectification in periodically loaded 2D poroelastic materials, such as those studied by \citet{FPM23,FPM25}.
 It may also be relevant to better understand the effect of the viscoelasticity of the soft confining layer \cite{AC20,KB25} on the streaming flow, which could be done using the deformation models of \citet{PKVS16}, or by deriving a new viscoelastic combined foundation model in the spirit of \citet{CV20}.